While I was there, I met another parent who was dropping off her youngest child.

 Faced with an “empty nest” in the Fall – she was looking for a business that she could create from home.

 Blogging was on her radar – but she had more questions than answers and was trying to wrap her head around the whole business model.

-Of course, I could talk about blogging for hours!
+Of course, I could talk about blogging for beginners all day long!

 Blogging for business is all about sharing your knowledge with the rest of the world, building relationships, and making money while having fun.

 Blogging is About Sharing Your Knowledge

 In it’s purest form, blogging is about sharing your knowledge with the rest of the world.
 You write posts about what you know, your thoughts, and your feelings.

 At this level, a blog is a personal journal.

 And the experts will tell you that your blog doesn’t have much of a chance of turning into a steady income if it is a personal journal.

 But the better approach is to pick a topic or a theme that you are knowledgeable about and center your blog around that subject.